emrul17/PortfolioProjects/README.md

 # Basic data description and EDA
 Train dataset has total of 1000000 rows and 8 columns.
 Following are the deatails of data:

-jobId-jobId is the unique id for each job posting companyId- There are total of 63 unique company id, representing each company jobType-jobType column represents individual job type.
-Such as ECO, manager, Vice_precident, CFO etc. degree-degree column refers to 5 different types of degree employee has.
-They are doctoral, masters, bachelor, High school and None. major-major represents what majors they have in school.
-For example, Physics, chemistry, engineering etc. industry -industry column talks about different types of industries like Web, financical service, health, education, service, oil and auto. yearsExperience- This difines how many years of experiences employee has milesFromMetropolis-This indicates how far the job location from the metropliton area.
+jobId-jobId is the unique id for each job posting.

+companyId- There are total of 63 unique company id, representing each company.

+jobType-jobType column represents individual job type.
+Such as ECO, manager, Vice_precident, CFO etc.

+degree-degree column refers to 5 different types of degree employee has.
+They are doctoral, masters, bachelor, High school and None.

+major-major represents what majors they have in school.
+For example, Physics, chemistry, engineering etc.

+industry -industry column talks about different types of industries like Web, financical service, health, education, service, oil and auto.

+yearsExperience- This difines how many years of experiences employee has

+milesFromMetropolis-This indicates how far the job location from the metropliton area.

 Six of them are categorical columns and two are numerical columns.
 There are no missing and duplicate values in the dataset.
 Following are the descriptions of the columns